 Frequently Asked Questions

 Yes, it is healthy.
 Lassi is made with yogurt and has a number of health benefits.
-It has good bacteria, that help aid digestion and also boost immunity.
+It has good bacteria that aid digestion and also boost immunity.

 Sweet lassi tastes best with whole milk yogurt.
 However, you can use plant-based yogurt like almond milk yogurt, coconut milk yogurt, and unsweetened almond milk to make this lassi vegan.